Jon9851/ms3-/README.md

  White was used for a few various things backgrounds and text and flash messages.

- The buttons colours are red black and yellow.
+ The buttons colors are red black and yellow.